 Carlottenburg was founded in 1771 in the course of the second setteling period (1763-1772).

-It was a new foundation.
-In the Josephinian Land Survey from 1770 it has not appeared yet.
 In the same year the other villages in the Bergsau (Beregsau) vally were also founded: Altringen, Neuhof (Bogda), Buchberg (Sintar) and Lichtenwald (Comeat).
-The construction works went on under the management of the impopulation director Carl Samuel Neumann Edler of Bucholt.

 30 [Petri] or 32 [Griselini] families were settled there.
-67 of the colonists came from the region east of Trient, 12 from Lorraine, 10 from Baden-Württemberg, 8 from Hungary, 7 from Rhineland and Rhineland-Palatinate, 6 from Austria, 3 from Bavaria and individuals from other regions.
+67 of the colonists came from the region east of Trient, 12 from Lorraine, 10 from Baden and Württemberg, 8 from Hungary, 7 from Rhineland and Rhineland-Palatinate, 6 from Austria, 3 from Bavaria and individuals from other regions.

 The colonists were handed over 412 cadastral acre (1 cadastral acre = 0,5755 ha).